USNavalResearchLaboratory/turboWAVE/docs/dev-space.rst

 Discrete Space
 ==============

-The ``DiscreteSpace`` object is the basis of structured grid management in turboWAVE.
-While ``DiscreteSpace`` provides topology and indexing, ``MetricSpace`` adds edge lengths, wall areas, and cell volumes, which define a specific grid geometry.
+The ``DynSpace`` object is the basis of structured grid management in turboWAVE.
+While ``DynSpace`` provides topology and indexing, ``MetricSpace`` adds edge lengths, wall areas, and cell volumes, which define a specific grid geometry.

-There is a tight coupling between certain concepts associated with particles and the ``DiscreteSpace`` object.
+There is a tight coupling between certain concepts associated with particles and the ``DynSpace`` object.
 As a result some of the lowest level particle objects appear in this scope.

 Boundary Conditions
 -------------------